Why does this matter?

 (This is more of a Sales tip than an AI tip), using neutral observational language is less confrontational and invites the prospect to correct or agree with your assumptions

-In your instructions, you can even weave hard-coding this pattern into agent instructions, forcing your Play Agent to use it as their structure:
+In your instructions, you can even hard-code this pattern into your agent instructions, forcing your Play Agent to use it as their structure:

 Example: From what I can see [add a contextual insight from enrichment criteria—connect it to a business pain or opportunity, using actual names, numbers, shorten dates, or locations]